fundu-rs/fundu/README.md

 `123456789.123456789` | `50.473 ns` | `19_812_573.058`
 `format!("{}.{}e-1022", "1".repeat(1022), "1".repeat(1022))` | `371.02 ns` | `2_695_272.492`

-For comparison, the accuracy and additional features of `fundu` result in very low performance overhead due to initial setup of structures, etc., but quickly catches up and is far more powerful than the reference function from the `stdlib` as the input string gets larger (the reference function is `Duration::from_secs_f64(input.parse().unwrap())`):
+For comparison, the precision and additional features of `fundu` result in a very low performance overhead due to the initial setup of structures, etc., and quickly catches up.
+Fundu even becomes more performant than the reference function from the `stdlib` as the input gets larger (the reference function is `Duration::from_secs_f64(input.parse().unwrap())`):

 Input | avg parsing time | ~ samples / s
 --- | ---:| ---: